inesvidal/get-data-course-project/README.md

 * Keep only the columns that refer to *averages (mean)* or standard deviations (std)*
 * Include descriptive activity names in the dataset
 * Remove columns with redundant data
-* Calculate the average of each column for each activity and individual.
+* Calculate the average of each measure column for each activity and individual.
 * Upload the dataset as a *txt file*

 ##Additional considerations##